malties/carSteeringAlgorithm/README.md

         <br>
         *$ docker run --rm miruna/example:latest 42*

-        This should print that 42 is not a prime number.
+        This should print 0, meaning 42 is not a prime number.

 ## Working conventions and policies
    1. Features should be added only upon group discussions and agreement to improve the system.